-All refugee applicants should present a DSS-6247, Notification of Refugee Arrival and Intent to Apply for Benefits form when applying for public benefits.
+All refugee applicants who resettle through a Refugee Resettlement Agency (Appendix B) should present a DSS-6247, Notification of Refugee Arrival and Intent to Apply for Benefits form when applying for public benefits.
 In addition, applicants are responsible for providing the address, telephone number, and name of the resettlement agency that assisted in their resettlement to the U.S.